wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 The above code will wrap (by default) *every* function call.
-(The standard SWIG `%allowexception` and `%noallowexception` directives can be used to selectively enable or disable exception handling).
+(The standard SWIG `%allowexception` and `%noallowexception` directives can be used to selectively enable or disable exception handling.)
 Before calling the wrapped function, the call to `SWIG_check_unhandled_exception` ensures that no previous unhandled error exists.

-When including exception handling code, SWIG generates a few internal data structures, and two externally accessible symbols with external C linkage (`ierr` and `get_serr`).
+When exception handling code is used, SWIG generates a few internal data structures as well as two externally accessible symbols with external C linkage (`ierr` and `get_serr`).
 Fortran bindings are generated to make the integer and function accessible from the Fortran module.